Demand and Supply and its effects on building materials

 Economic growth and rising population impact on the construction materials market, and profitability will be curbed by high-energy prices.
 Economic slowdown is also likely to cut profit as companies absorb input costs they can pass on in a stronger economic climate.

 Areas of innovation in the building materials industry include specialty materials, such as those used in storm rooms to provide shelter during extreme weather conditions.
 Much development is being carried out to limit thermal loss from residential buildings to boost energy efficiency.
-In addition, environmental regulations pertaining to building requirements and the need to cut energy costs will continue to fuel market growth, with smart buildings and green buildings set to see substantial expansion.
+In addition, environmental regulations pertaining to building requirements and the need to cut energy costs will continue to fuel market growth, with smart and go-green buildings set to see substantial expansion.

 Environmental Factor